1. notice

 The proof requires expanding a large number of sentences, although computers are very fast at processing strings.
 In any case, performance optimization?
 Use only when needed (lazy load)?
 Parallel (parallel) when two propositions are not interdependent?
 Assume already proven results (incremental compilation)?

-A proposition has many proofs with different runtime data flow, which can be considered to belong to the same quotient proof of this proposition
+A proposition has many proofs with different runtime data flow

-let is math object.
-The rule for defining map space , map as math object is
+let be set.
+The rule for defining the function space and mapping as a math object is

 or